opalj/java-bytecode-disassembler/README.md

 ```

 ## Latest Changes
+* v0.12.1 - Fix: Display 3-Address-Code for methods in bottom dock
+    * 3-Address-Code for methods isn't displayed in a new window anymore.
+    Instead, it is displayed at the bottom of the disassembled view in a
+    separate dock.
 * v0.12.0 - Feature: Add option to show 3-Address-Code for methods
     * If you right-click a method-name in the disassembled view, you can
     display its 3-Address-Code by clicking on "Show 3-Address-Code (Method)"